OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 The following steps should guide you when bypassing detection of reverse engineering tools:

 1. Patch the anti reverse engineering functionality.
-Disable the unwanted behavior by simply overwriting the associated byte-code or native code with NOP instructions.
+Disable the unwanted behavior by simply overwriting the associated bytecode or native code with NOP instructions.
 2. Use Frida or Xposed to hook file system APIs on the Java and native layers.
 Return a handle to the original file, not the modified file.
 3. Use a kernel module to intercept file-related system calls.
 When the process attempts to open the modified file, return a file descriptor for the unmodified version of the file.